matthcodes/TheHabitApp-legal/COMPLIANCE_CHECKLIST.md

 - [ ] Consider registering terms and conditions with KVK (Netherlands Chamber of Commerce)
 - [ ] Review if you need additional policies (e.g., EULA for mobile apps)

-### 5. Business Registration
+### 5. Business Registration (If Applicable)
-- [ ] Ensure your business is registered with KVK (Kamer van Koophandel)
+- [ ] If you're operating as a business (even as a sole proprietor), you may need to register with KVK (Kamer van Koophandel) in the Netherlands
-- [ ] Include your KVK registration number in legal documents if required
+- [ ] If registered, include your KVK registration number in legal documents
+- [ ] Note: As an individual developer, you may not need KVK registration if you're not running a formal business

 ## 📋 Additional Considerations